klyed/hivesmartchain/docs/reference/transactions.md

 For example, a consortium may wish to run a shared instance over a wide-area network without sharing the state to unknown parties.

-As Tendermint handles P2P connectivity for Burrow, it extends a concept known as the 'peer filter'.
+As Tendermint handles P2P connectivity for HiveSmartChain, it extends a concept known as the 'peer filter'.
 This means that on every connection request to a particular node, our app will receive a request to check a whitelist (if enabled, otherwise allowed by default) - if the source IP address or node key is unknown then the connection will be rejected.
 The easiest way to manage this whitelist is to hard code